-App Designer is a rich drag-and-drop environment introduced in R2016a, and it is the recommended environment for building apps.
+App Designer is a rich interactive environment introduced in R2016a, and it is the recommended environment for building apps in MATLAB.
 It includes a fully integrated version of the MATLAB editor.
 The layout and code views are tightly linked so that changes you make in one view immediately affect the other.
-A larger set of interactive controls is available, including date picker, tree, and image.
+A larger set of interactive components is available, including date picker, tree, and image.
 There are also features like a grid layout manager and automatic reflow options to make your app detect and adapt to changes in screen size.
 For more information, see Develop Apps Using App Designer.

 You can also code the layout and behavior of your app entirely using MATLAB functions.
-In this approach, you create a traditional figure and place interactive components in that figure programmatically.
-These apps support the same types of graphics and interactive components that GUIDE supports, as well as tabbed panels.
+In this approach, you create a figure to serve as the

 figure function.
 Then, you add components to it